How to Shut Off Your Water in an Emergency

 Emergency Water Shut Off

-If you own a home, the last thing you want is a water emergency.
+The last thing any homeowner wants is a water emergency.
 Frozen pipes, leaks, low or no water pressure, or a pump that is starting and stopping multiple times a minute can cause major damage to your water system, and potentially, your home.
-While you might not have the experience to fix the problem, one thing you should know is how to shut off your water in these scenarios, or if you are leaving your home for an extended period of time.
-This will prevent the problem from exacerbating and causing unnecessary damage.
-There are some steps to shutting off the water to your home and these steps can be different, depending on whether you have city or well water.
+While you might not have the experience to fix the problem, it’s essential that you know how to shut off your water.
+Everyone in your home should know where the main water shutoff valve is located so they can stop the water in an emergency.
+It’s also helpful to know this if you are leaving your home for an extended period.

-Shutting Off Your City Water
+Shutting Your City Water Off From the Outside

 Shutting Your Water Off From the Inside

-If you have a basement, the shut-off valve is typically located near the front foundation wall.
-The main water may come through the concrete floor or through the wall.
+• If you have a basement, the shut-off valve may be located near the front foundation wall.
+The main water may come through the concrete floor or the wall.
 The valve is typically within 3-5 feet of where the main water enters.
-In some cases, the main water may enter in a different area, like a mechanical room, up through the floor, near the water heater or furnace.
-If you have a crawl space, the shut-off valve will typically be located near the water heater or under the kitchen sink.
-If it is in the crawlspace itself, you may want to consider a secondary valve located up in the living space (near the water heater or under a sink).
-If your home is on a slab, the shut-off valve will typically be located near the water heater or under the kitchen sink, but anywhere is possible.
+In some cases, the main water supply may enter from a different area, such as a mechanical room, near the water heater or furnace.

 What Kind of Valve Do You Have?

 Once you find the shutoff, you will need to determine which kind of valve you have.
-There are two types of main shutoff valves: the gate valve and the ball valve.
+There are two main types of shutoff valves: the gate valve and the ball valve.

 The Gate Valve